 Snake Plissken: Good!

-The wealth of talent on show, many of them big players who had worked with the director previously, is a testament to Carpenter’s growing influence, but a relatively small budget of $6,000,000 dollars would prove something of a challenge for creating the kind of epic landscape the concept deserved, particularly with the notoriously large taxes and various other fees that come with filming on location at the world’s cultural epicentre.
+The wealth of talent on show, many of whom big players who had worked with the director previously, is a testament to Carpenter’s growing influence, but a still relatively small budget would prove something of a challenge for creating the kind of Homeric visuals the concept deserved, particularly with the notoriously large taxes and various other fees that come with filming on location at the world’s cultural epicentre.
 As Carpenter himself would explain, “When we went to make Escape from New York, we only had about six-million bucks.
 And this was a big, sprawling futuristic world that was inside of a prison.
 We had to do it very efficiently and we had to do it with a big scale.”

 The Duke: They sent in their best man, and when we roll across the 69th Street bridge tomorrow, on our way to freedom, we’re going to have their best man leading the way – from the neck up!